 To view Nora's resume, click here

-25 year-old 1/4 Catalan, 3/4 American violinist Nora Francesca Germain is an author, jazz musician, bandleader and recording artist.
+1/4 Catalan, 3/4 American violinist Nora Francesca Germain is an author, singer, jazz musician, bandleader and recording artist.
 She was the first ever violinist to graduate with a Bachelor of Arts degree in Jazz Studies from the renowned USC Thornton School of Music.
-An alumna of Idyllwild Arts Academy, the renowned boarding arts high school in southern California, Germain was given the "Inspirational Jazz Student" Award at the age of 17 by her mentor and fellow collaborator Marshall Hawkins, former bassist for Miles Davis and Shirley Horn.
+An alumna of Idyllwild Arts Academy, the renowned boarding arts high school in southern California, Germain was given the "Inspirational Jazz Student" Award at age17 by her mentor and longtime colleague Marshall Hawkins, former bassist for Miles Davis and Shirley Horn.
 She was also the first jazz violin graduate of Idyllwild Arts Academy.
-Now often called an irreplaceable talent, old soul, bright star or inspirational friend, Germain is one of the most diverse young violinists in the world.
-She is beyond category.
-Having played the violin for over 21 years, she has performed alongside a wide variety of musicians and entertainers in every generation alive today.
-In 2015 she was named a "Rising Star of Jazz Violin" by Downbeat Magazine and has often received encouragement and praise not only from violinists but also from distinguished musicians like Morris Hayes, Prince's longtime Musical Director, Clayton Cameron, drummer for Sammy Davis Jr. and Tony Bennett, vocalist Alison Burns, and pianist Jon Batiste, band leader for The Late Show with Stephen Colbert.
+Now often called an old soul, bright star or inspirational friend, Germain has performed alongside an incredibly wide range of musicians from around the world and continues to surprise her fans on a daily basis with her wit, work ethic and musical ideas.

 Nora was introduced to music by her violinist parents and cellist grandmother who were all members of the Madison Symphony.
-Her maternal grandmother was also a musician -- a pianist and singer from Barcelona, Spain, and Nora’s two grandfathers were both intellectuals and academics who pursued careers in the sciences and teaching.
-Her mother later became a violin teacher and co-founded the Suzuki Strings of Madison classical violin school in the early 1990s, Nora being among the first class of students.
-Her father later became a violin luthier and restorer.
-At age 10, she was already performing and improvising with bands and venturing outside of her classical training.
-During the 1990s and early 2000s, she performed a year-round calendar of children's violin showcases and concerts with Suzuki Strings of Madison and often participated in violin masterclasses led by among others, violinists Mark O'Connor and Hilary Hahn.
+Her maternal grandmother was also a musician, a pianist and singer from Barcelona, Spain.
+Both of Nora’s grandfathers are veterans of World War II.
+One of them, Cliff Germain, notably founded the State Natural Areas Program in Wisconsin.
+After her work in the symphony, Nora’s mother became a violin teacher and co-founded the Suzuki Strings of Madison classical violin school in the early 1990s which Nora attended as a child.
+Her father became a violin luthier.
+At age 10, Nora was already performing and improvising with professional bands and venturing outside of her classical training.
+During the 1990s and early 2000s, she performed year-round schedules of violin showcases and concerts with Suzuki Strings of Madison and often participated in violin masterclasses led by among others, renowned violinists Mark O'Connor and Hilary Hahn.

-For three years she performed taking requests on a weekly basis for patients and families at Children's Hospital Los Angeles under the Mark Taper-Johnny Mercer Artist Program.
-Germain is an advocate for health, arts, science, and activism in the environmental, social and political realms.
-In addition to her fascinations with cosmology, evolution, astrophysics and other science topics, she has also studied piano, dance, emergency medicine, oceanography, environmental science, the Spanish language and Buddhism.
-She is also passionate about animal and human rights and has performed for several charities in the United States and abroad.
+From 2014-2016 she performed taking requests on a weekly basis for patients and families at Children's Hospital Los Angeles under the Mark Taper-Johnny Mercer Artist Program, and has performed for a number of charities and foundations since that time as well.
+Germain is an advocate for the arts and the sciences, and often engages in social and political activism.
+She has studied piano, several types of dance, emergency medicine, oceanography, environmental science, and Spanish, as well.
 Guitarist Martin Taylor described Germain as having a "very wise head on very young shoulders."
-Some may be surprised to see a young woman her age walk onto a bandstand with a violin, but that all changes the moment that she begins to play.
-It's no wonder that in an often-made comparison between Nora Germain and Stephane Grappelli, All About Jazz declared, "Jazz violin is alive and well."
+It's no wonder that in an often-made comparison between Nora Germain and Stephane Grappelli, All About Jazz once declared, "Jazz violin is alive and well."